technomancy/leiningen/README.md

     $ lein install [NAME VERSION] # install a project

+    $ lein search ... # find recent jars for your project.clj dependencies

 Use `lein help` to see a complete list. `lein help $TASK` shows the usage for a specific one.